Museum Studies MSc

 Entry requirements

-Students need to have: Either a first class or second class degree, which can be in any subject area; Or be able to demonstrate equivalent skills and aptitudes through the possession of a professional or vocational qualification and/or the accrual of relevant work experiences.
+In recognition of the diverse employment needs of the culture sector, our admissions process recognises and credits a range of prior qualifications and experiences.
+Either a first class or second class degree, which can be in any subject area or be able to demonstrate equivalent skills and aptitudes through the possession of a professional or vocational qualification and/or the accrual of relevant work experiences.
 Relevant experience can come from a wide spectrum of work or voluntary environments but clear evidence of this experience must be provided.
 You should be able to demonstrate a commitment to, or strong interest in, museums, galleries, or other kinds of heritage or cultural organisation.
-If you do not have a degree, you will be asked complete an assessment, such as an essay, to demonstrate your readiness for postgraduate study.
-Clear guidance will be provided on assessment criteria.
-You may also be required to attend an interview.

 Tuition fees